kartonfarkas/api_docs/source/use_cases/technical_reference.rst

      - Returns a list of emails.
    * - /api/v2/email
      - POST
-     - Creates an email in eMarketing Suite and assigns it the respective parameters.
+     - Creates an email in Suite and assigns it the respective parameters.
    * - /api/v2/email/<id>
      - GET
      - Returns the attributes of an email and the personalized text and HTML source.